 Your physician will write a discharge order on your chart, and your nurse will give you home care instructions as directed by your physician.
 Please ask your physician to contact a case manager if you need assistance with discharge planning, such as home health.

 Personal dismissal checklist

-Hospital bills can either be paid by check or our online bill pay service.
-Visit mysaintlukeskc.org to pay bills online.
-Your hospital charges do not include your attending physician’s fees, the fees of other consulting physicians, or the fees of specialists who interpret tests.
+Hospital bills can either be paid by check or using our online bill pay service at mysaintlukeskc.org.
+Your hospital charges do not include attending physician’s fees, the fees of other consulting physicians, or the fees of specialists who interpret tests.
 These physicians will bill you separately.

 - Schedule appointments

 Visit mysaintlukeskc.org to login or create an account.